 \subsection{Summary}

-As ILP approaches 30, we think that the recent advances surveyed in this paper have opened up new areas of research for ILP to explore.
+As ILP approaches 30, we think that the advances made in the last decade, surveyed in this paper, have opened up new areas of research for ILP to explore.
 Moreover, we hope that the next decade sees developments on the numerous limitations we have discussed so that ILP can have a significant impact on AI.